caderek/arrows/packages/multimethod/README.md

 Dispatch function produces values, by which multimethod should be dispatched.
 The return value of the dispatch function is compared with the case values of registered methods.

 The matching algorithm uses deep strict equality to find the match.
-There are two exceptions to this rule, they are described in the [case value](#case-value) section.
+There are several exceptions to this rule, they are described in the [case value](#case-value) section.

-_Note: The current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, it may be later extended to also handle other types like `Map`, `Set`, etc._
+_Note: The current implementation of the deep strict equal algorithms guarantees the correct results for JSON compatible types, `Map`, `Set`, and `TypedArray`_

 If you do not provide a dispatch function, the default one will be used.
 Default dispatch function returns all arguments as an array, or in case of single argument - as a standalone value.